 Gearing

 Cyclocross bikes typically roll with a 46/36 chainring paired with an 11-36 cassette.
-This setup ensures a consistent cadence and quick power transfer, perfect for the short, punchy climbs you’ll encounter in a cyclocross race.
+This setup ensures a consistent cadence and quick power transfer, perfect for the short, punchy climbs you’ll encounter in a cyclocross race, weather as a domestique or a race leader.

 Gravel bikes are more versatile when it comes to gearing.
 You’ll often find them equipped with a 50/34 or 48/32 chainring and an 11-34 cassette.
 This gives you a wider range to tackle various terrains, from smooth tarmac to gnarly off-road trails.